freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-033.md

 The flavors and prices are currently stacked on top of each other and centered with their respectable `p` elements.
 It would be nice if the flavor was on the left and the price was on the right.

-To style the flavor `p` element different from the price `p` element, first create two separate class selectors named `flavor` and `price` in `styles.css`.
-Then, align the text for the `flavor` class to the left and the `price` class to the right.
+Add a class of `flavor` to the "French Vanilla" paragraph element.

 </section>